emmaschultz/Modern_Robotics/baxter_moves_usage/README.md

 # Baxter Moves Usage

 The code in this package works in conjuction with the code contained in the baxter_moves_library package.
+This package contains a file that uses the library in baxter_moves_library to make baxter do a set of pre-defined motions.

 ## Example usage
 In order to run this code, please complete the following commands all in their own terminals: